Should you buy an in frame kitchen?

 Why you should buy an in frame kitchen:

-Why you should not buy an in frame kitchen:
+Why you shouldn’t buy an in frame kitchen:

 Cost

 In frame kitchens are one of the most expensive kitchen styles you can buy.
-The reason they are so expensive is because of the additional cost of all the framing that goes around the doors and drawers.
+The reason they’re so expensive is because of the additional cost of all the framing that goes round the doors and drawers.

-in frame kitchens typically cost at least 50% more than shaker kitchens without frames.
-Shaker kitchens without frames are also called lay-on shakers.
-So, for example, say you’ve been quoted £15,000 for shaker units without frames.
-The same units in an in frame shaker will probably cost £22,000 – £30,000.
+in frame kitchens usually cost almost twice the price of a frameless shaker kitchen.
+So, for example, if you’ve been quoted £15,000 for frameless shaker units, the same units in an in frame shaker will cost closer to £30,000.

 Practicalities

-Besides this, in frame kitchens are not particularly user friendly.
-So, for example, with frameless units, when you want to clean out the inside of the unit, you just open the door and and brush out the dirt and debris with a brush.
+Besides this, in frame kitchens aren’t particularly practical.
+So, for example, with frameless shaker units, when you want to clean out the inside of the unit, you just open the door and and brush out the dirt and debris with a brush.
 Alternatively, you can use the nozzle of a vacuum cleaner instead.

 In contrast, in frame kitchens are not as easy to clean out because the base of the unit sits below the frame.
 So, when you try to brush the unit out, the brush hits the frame.
 Therefore, you can only clean out the units with a vacuum cleaner and nozzle.
 Even then, when you reach the front of the unit, you still need to awkwardly tilt the nozzle backwards against the frame to remove the remaining dirt and debris.